-A Capital Needs Assessment (CNA) can assist multifamily buyers in quantifying deferred maintenance and creating a timeline for disbursement of funds to remedy immediate repairs and longer term capital outlays.
+A Capital Needs Assessment (CNA) can assist multifamily buyers in quantifying deferred maintenance and creating a timeline for disbursement of funds to remedy immediate repairs and longer-term capital outlays.
 In many instances, it can tell you what not to buy.

 Few people are doing business as usual.
 In multifamily, this means capital expenditures get deferred and routine maintenance is extended (meaning put off unit later).
-With smaller deals (those under $5M) you can sometimes get away with calling on local trade professionals to assess roofing, HVAC, electrical and plumbing.
-As the deal size increases the necessity of a accomplishing a professionally prepared CNA grows more critical.
+With smaller deals (those under $5M) you can sometimes get away with calling on local trade professionals to assess roofing, HVAC, electrical, and plumbing.
+As the deal size increases the necessity of accomplishing a professionally prepared CNA grows more critical.

-The Capital Needs Assessment (CNA) prepares a long-term budget strategy to ensure long-term viability of a development
+The Capital Needs Assessment (CNA) prepares a long-term budget strategy to ensure the long-term viability of a development

 Buying an apartment building is not an impulse purchase.
 The multifamily acquisition process is a significant time commitment but one that can be very rewarding.
 Including a CNA into the acquisition process allows a buyer greater confidence.
 Beyond simple maintenance, any investment of several million dollars (or higher) should have as part of the buyers due diligence an assessment of capital needs.

 Warren Buffet purchased BNSF Railway this year.
 Soon after the closing on the $26 Billion Dollar deal Mr. Buffet called the CEO and said “I’m looking forward to our first century together”.
 Indeed, Mr. Buffet knows how to plan for the future.